Welcome

 The Vid2RealHRI framework was used to design an online study using first-person videos of robots as real-world encounter surrogates.
 The online study (n = 385) distinguished the within-subjects effects of four robot behavioral conditions on perceived social intelligence and human willingness to help the robot enter an exterior door.
 A real-world, between- subjects replication (n = 26) using two conditions confirmed the validity of the online study’s findings and the sufficiency of the participant recruitment target (22) based on a power analysis of online study results.
 The Vid2RealHRI framework offers HRI researchers a principled way to take advantage of the efficiency of video-based study modalities while generating directly transferable knowledge of real-world HRI.

-Collaborative work with Yao-Cheng Chan, Sadanand Modak, Joydeep Biswas, and Justin Hart.
+Collaborative work with my doctoral student Yao-Cheng Chan, robotics doctoral student Sadanand Modak, and Texas Robotics colleagues Joydeep Biswas and Justin Hart.

 This work was supported by NSF grant #2219236 and UT Austin’s Good Systems initiative.